How can I insert fees, discounts, and taxes at the order level and item level?

 By default, fabric Orders is designed to seamlessly integrate with fabric Inventory module for new users.
 Users of both modules get the advantage of real time updates ensuring that inventory availability is automatically updated as orders are fulfilled.

 fabric provides the flexibility to its customers to disable fabric Orders and use fabric Inventory as a standalone module, as well as disable fabric Inventory and use fabric Orders as a standalone module.
-To disable or re-enable a module, please contact fabric Support at [email protected]
+To disable or re-enable a module, please contact fabric Support.

 The benefits of using modules independently are primarily for the purpose of implementing the strangler pattern, where the transition process occurs gradually on a service-by-service basis.